In the context of fundamentals of genetics, DNA and RNA are examp... | Study Prep in Pearson+

 1

-Identify that molecules responsible for storing genetic information belong to the category called nucleic acids.
+Recognize that molecules involved in genetic information storage and transmission belong to the category called nucleic acids.

+Differentiate nucleic acids from carbohydrates (which are energy sources and structural components), proteins (which perform various functions including enzymes and structural roles), and lipids (which are involved in energy storage and membrane structure).

-Conclude that DNA and RNA are examples of nucleic acids, which are one of the four main types of biological macromolecules.
+Conclude that DNA and RNA are examples of nucleic acids because they are composed of nucleotide monomers and are responsible for genetic information.

 Watch next